Skip to Content

 Notice the hard stem in the middle of the wedges?

-Cut these off(see above image). once you’ve got rid of the stem, cut the remaining fruit into cubes as shown below.
+Cut these off(see the above image). once you’ve got rid of the stem, cut the remaining fruit into cubes as shown below.

 Drain the turmeric water and place the cut jackfruit cubes in a large bowl.